J2897/Quick_Launch/README.md

 See the [example.png] [1] image.

 This batch script will create a Symbolic Link to your Quick Launch folder.
 And then, all you have to do is add that Symbolic Link to your taskbar as a new toolbar by following the very simple on-screen instructions.
-Here the are in case you accidentally close the Command Prompt...
+Here they are in case you accidentally close the Command Prompt...

 		The Quick Launch Symbolic Link has been created.